bishopg7/kafka-messages-to-avro-file/README.md

-App in docker, which read messages from kafka's topic splited ";" and write some data in avro file according to schema.avsc.
+App in docker which reads messages from kafka's topic splited ";" and writes some data in avro file according to schema.avsc.

 Build & run:
 ~~~~